Civ13/Civ13/README.md

 ## Civ13 Discord
 [![discord](https://discordapp.com/api/guilds/468979034571931648/widget.png)](https://discord.gg/hBEtg4x)

 ## Official Website
 https://1713.eu/

+## Playing the game
+You will need a windows machine or a virtual machine running it from another OS.

+1. Download the latest BYOND distribution from http://www.byond.com/download/

+2. Register a BYOND account at https://secure.byond.com/Join

+3. Launch BYOND from **BYOND/bin/Byond.exe** and login.

+4. Navigate to **Space Station 13** and search for the **Civilization 13** server.

+5. You will start playing in seconds!

 ## Setting up a Server
 1. You will need a windows or linux machine with the following apps installed: